 - I am insanely clumsy, I have a combination of 10+ minor/major concussions…I wish I could say these were all sports-related injuries, or have really cool bar fight stories, but no. Most of mine have happened from either falling down or running into things, c’est la vie!

 - I got my degree in Theatre Performance but the idea of stepping on a stage now gives me severe anxiety.
 Aside from a few public performances of the national anthem, I haven’t performed publicly since I graduated college.

 - I did American Idol…twice.
-It all started when my father dared me to try out, I got through a bunch of pre-tv rounds (they don’t show you those boring parts on tv), passed through the celebrity judges round, and was flown out to Hollywood week both times.
+It all started when my father dared me to try out, I got through a bunch of pre-tv rounds (they don’t air those boring parts), passed through the celebrity judges round, and was flown out to Hollywood week both times.
 I nailed my round 1 solo performance, but after spending roughly 48 awake, coming off of the performance adrenaline high without being able to crash, plus then having to learn lyrics, harmonies, and choreography with complete strangers, I got sent home both years on group night.
 It was hell in a handbasket but I wouldn’t trade my time there for anything!

 I hope you enjoyed this very special glimpse into my life!